 Camaro 67 brings together classic Afrobeat influences (Fela Kuti, Tony Allen), and modern Afrofunk / Groove sounds (Antibalas, Budos Band, The Herbaliser) to produce a propulsive, high-energy, made-in-Vancouver heavy funk experience.
 This explosive 10-piece instrumental group debuted in the fall of 2015, picking up from where Miami Device (BC’s premier Afrobeat orchestra since 2007) left off.
 In their first year as a band, Camaro 67 released their 9-track debut album “Burn Rubber, Not Your Soul”.
-They quickly followed this up with their second full length album is set to be released in Spring of 2018.
+They quickly followed this up with their second full length album “Still Burning” which was released on June 1st, 2018.
 The band has been featured at festivals throughout BC including the Vancouver International Jazz Festival, Celebration of Light, the Vancouver Dragon Boat Festival, Winterruption Festival, Garden City Grooves, and the Wapiti Music Festival.
 They have shared the stage with with reggae legend Alpha Blondy and local groove-music heavyweights Emily Chambers, Wooden Horsemen, Kutapira, Love You Miss You, and Bazooka Picnic.

 “Top fuel Afrobeat a la Antibalas & Budos, blown and cammed for max HP (heavy percussion).
 Smooth and meaty as drag slicks.
 It’s one bitchin’ Camaro from Vancouver.
 For the driver, the double-naught spy, the night crawler – this debut is your soundtrack; a mean ten-piece that’s track-ready.
 Check ‘Bitchin’ Camaro’ ‘The Road’, ‘Funkariffic’ and ‘Sink It’.
 Classic cover for Burn Rubber, Not Your Soul.
 Love It!” -Cal Koat, Host, World Beat Canada, Roundhouse Radio